Eurogroup seeking 7 billion euros for Greece to keep IMF involved

 He also said it was "realistic" to expect to raise 50 billion euros from the sale of Greek state assets, which would be staged over more than the three years of the bail-out Greece signed up to last weekend.

-"Rather than a fire sale, privatisation will be pursued slowly in order to ensure better returns are achieved," Dijsselbloem told Dutch lawmakers.
+"Rather than a fire sale, privatization will be pursued slowly in order to ensure better returns are achieved," Dijsselbloem told Dutch lawmakers.

 (Reporting By Yoruk Bahceli, Thomas Escritt and Anthony Deutsch; Editing by Alison Williams)